phudekar/data-engineering-bootcamp/intermediate-bootcamp/materials/2-fact-data-modeling/homework/assignment_2_feedback.md

-** This feedback is auto-generated from an LLM **

 Thanks for the submission.
-You covered most of the requested areas with clear, readable SQL and good use of comments.
-Below is specific feedback by rubric item, highlighting what’s working well and what to improve.
+You covered all 8 prompts, and your SQL is generally clear and well-commented.
+I’ve reviewed each focus area with a lens on correctness, readability, and best practices.
+Below is detailed feedback by prompt, with specific strengths and fixes.

 1) De-duplication Query (nba_game_details)
-What’s good:
+- What’s good:
-- Correct deduping pattern using ROW_NUMBER() OVER (PARTITION BY game_id, team_id, player_id).
+  - Correct use of ROW_NUMBER() partitioned by (game_id, team_id, player_id).
-- Thoughtful tie-breaking that prefers rows with a non-null minutes value.
+  - Sensible ordering: rows with non-null minutes first, then higher minutes, then higher plus_minus.

-Areas to improve:
-- Dataset naming: the prompt refers to nba_game_details; you used public.game_details.
-That’s fine if your environment uses that name, but please note the deviation in the submission.
-- The minutes parsing logic is fragile.
-Casting strings like 'mm:ss' to interval is not always reliable in Postgres.
-A safer approach for ordering would be to parse explicitly:
-  • Using split_part(min, ':', 1) and split_part(min, ':', 2) and convert to total seconds or an interval via make_interval(mins => ..., secs => ...).
-- Your ORDER BY includes gd.player_id as a final tiebreaker even though it’s in the partition key; it won’t change row ordering within the partition.
-Consider a stable tiebreaker like COALESCE(plus_minus, -99999) DESC, or a deterministic surrogate (e.g., ctid) if nothing else is available.
-- If you intend to maintain a deduped table, consider adding a primary key on (game_id, team_id, player_id) after materialization.

-Verdict: Pass with minor issues.
+- Issues to fix:
+  - Parsing minutes: min is TEXT and can contain values like 'DNP', '', or NULL. split_part(... )::int will error if the format isn’t dd:dd.
+  - NULLIF(..., NULL) always returns the first argument; it’s a no-op here.
+  - Consider a deterministic tie-breaker as a last ORDER BY to avoid non-determinism when values are equal (e.g., ORDER BY player_id).
+- Suggested fix:
+  - Safely parse minutes only when they match a time pattern and fallback otherwise.
+  - Remove NULLIF wrapper.

+  Example ordering expression:
+  ORDER BY
+    (gd.min ~ '^\d+:\d{2}$')::int DESC,
+    CASE WHEN gd.min ~ '^\d+:\d{2}$'
+         THEN make_interval(
+                mins => split_part(gd.min, ':', 1)::int,
+                secs => split_part(gd.min, ':', 2)::int
+              )
+         ELSE interval '0 seconds'
+    END DESC,
+    COALESCE(gd.plus_minus, -99999) DESC,
+    gd.player_id

 2) User Devices Activity Datelist DDL
-What’s good:
+- What’s good:
-- Clear, normalized approach with one row per user_id + browser_type and a DATE[] datelist.
+  - Row-per-(user_id, browser_type) model is acceptable per instructions.
+  - device_activity_datelist as DATE[] with a default empty array is good.
   - Primary key on (user_id, browser_type) is appropriate.

-Areas to improve:
-- The comment says “Use BIGINT for user_id” but the column is numeric.
-Please change user_id to BIGINT for consistency with typical web event user_id semantics and to avoid unexpected numeric precision issues.
-- Consider adding NOT NULL to device_activity_datelist and keeping DEFAULT '{}' (you did this correctly).
-- Optional: A more scalable design would store per-month granularity (user_id, browser_type, month_start) to make the int bitmask representation straightforward and to keep arrays bounded to 28–31 entries.

-Verdict: Pass with a datatype correction needed (BIGINT).

-3) User Devices Activity Datelist Implementation What’s good:
-- Correct join to devices on device_id and grouping by user and browser_type.
-- Good use of ARRAY_AGG(DISTINCT DATE(...)) and ON CONFLICT to merge and sort distinct days.

-Areas to improve:
-- Incrementality: Your statement recalculates from all events each run.
-It’s correct but not efficient.
-A more incremental pattern would:
-  • Stage only new event dates since the max date present in user_devices_cumulated.
-  • Merge staged dates into the existing array with the DISTINCT-union approach you’ve written.
-- COALESCE(e.user_id, 0): This collapses all null user IDs into a single “user 0,” which mixes different anonymous users.
-If that’s intentional per instructions, fine; otherwise, consider leaving them null (and either filtering them out or handling them separately).

-Verdict: Pass with incremental/performance caveat.

-4) User Devices Activity Int Datelist (base-2 integer) What’s good:
-- You demonstrate unnesting the date array, computing day_idx, and summing bit shifts.

-Critical issue:
-- The bitmask is not partitioned by month.
-You compute one activity_bits_month per (user_id, browser_type) across all dates.
-That will collide days from different months into the same bit positions and produce incorrect results as soon as there are multiple months of activity.
-- You computed month_start in exploded but did not group by it.
-Also, INT is fine for 31-day masks, but BIGINT is safer and consistent across both user and host paths.

-Fix:
-- Store the bitmask at the month grain, e.g., create a companion table user_devices_cumulated_bits with columns (user_id BIGINT, browser_type TEXT, month_start DATE, activity_bits_month BIGINT, PRIMARY KEY (...)) and populate like:
-  • Unnest u.device_activity_datelist
-  • Compute month_start = date_trunc('month', d)::date
-  • day_idx = extract(day from d)::int - 1
-  • SUM((1::bigint) << day_idx) GROUP BY user_id, browser_type, month_start
-- Alternatively, keep a MAP/JSONB of month_start -> bitmask.

-Verdict: Needs correction to be considered complete.
+- Issues to fix:
+  - You commented “Use BIGINT for user_id” but created it as NUMERIC.
+Prefer bigint for IDs unless truly needed as arbitrary precision.
+- Suggested change:
+  - Use BIGINT for user_id (and consider the same for device_id in source tables if applicable).

+3) User Devices Activity Datelist Implementation
+- What’s good:
+  - Correct join to devices to bring in browser_type.
+  - Upsert logic merges arrays with DISTINCT and ordered aggregation—nice.
+- Issues to fix:
+  - If devices.browser_type can be NULL, this will violate the NOT NULL constraint.
+Add a COALESCE or filter out NULLs explicitly.
+  - event_time is TEXT in your commented DDL.
+Casting is fine but consider normalizing the source to TIMESTAMP/TIMESTAMPTZ to avoid repeated casts and timezone ambiguity.
+- Suggested change:
+  SELECT
+    COALESCE(e.user_id, 0) AS user_id,
+    COALESCE(d.browser_type, 'unknown') AS browser_type,
+    ARRAY_AGG(DISTINCT DATE(e.event_time::timestamp)) AS device_activity_datelist
+  ...
+  WHERE e.event_time IS NOT NULL

+4) User Devices Activity Int Datelist
+- What’s good:
+  - Good attempt at exploding and computing bitmasks with day_idx = extract(day) - 1.
+- Critical issues:
+  - Missing month dimension.
+The bitmask must be computed per month; otherwise, day 1 across all months sets the same bit and conflates multiple months.
+  - You created a single datelist_int per (user_id, browser_type).
+This can only represent one month’s worth of days.
+It must be keyed by (user_id, browser_type, month_start) or implemented in a separate monthly table.
+- Suggested design options:
+  Option A: Evolve user_devices_cumulated to be monthly
+  - Add month_start DATE to the PK and store per-month dates and datelist_int.

+  ALTER TABLE public.user_devices_cumulated
+  ADD COLUMN month_start DATE NOT NULL DEFAULT date_trunc('month', now())::date;
+  -- Then update PK to (user_id, browser_type, month_start) and populate month_start in loads.

+  Option B: Create a derived monthly table
+  - Keep user_devices_cumulated as-is for a global list of dates, and build a new table user_devices_monthly with:
+    (user_id BIGINT, browser_type TEXT, month_start DATE, dates_active DATE[], datelist_int INT, PRIMARY KEY (user_id, browser_type, month_start))
+  - Populate monthly by intersecting dates_active with each month and computing the bitmask.

+  Core pattern for bitmask:
+  WITH exploded AS (
+    SELECT
+      u.user_id,
+      u.browser_type,
+      date_trunc('month', d)::date AS month_start,
+      (extract(day FROM d)::int - 1) AS day_idx
+    FROM public.user_devices_cumulated u
+    CROSS JOIN LATERAL unnest(u.device_activity_datelist) AS t(d)
+  )
+  , bits AS (
+    SELECT
+      user_id,
+      browser_type,
+      month_start,
+      SUM((1::int) << day_idx) AS datelist_int
+    FROM exploded
+    GROUP BY 1,2,3
+  )
+  -- INSERT/UPSERT into the monthly table keyed by (user_id, browser_type, month_start)

 5) Host Activity Datelist DDL
-What’s good:
+- What’s good:
-- Clean table with host and DATE[] datelist.
+  - Schema is correct: host TEXT PK and DATE[] with default empty array.
-- Primary key on host is correct.

-Verdict: Pass.
+- Issues to consider:
+  - Same as devices: if host can be NULL in source, either set NOT NULL upstream or COALESCE in your load.

 6) Host Activity Datelist Implementation
-What’s good:
+- What’s good:
-- Correct aggregation of distinct dates per host.
+  - Correct DISTINCT date aggregation and ordered dedup in the upsert.
-- Correct ON CONFLICT merge strategy with DISTINCT-union and sorting.

-Areas to improve:
-- Same incrementality concern as for user devices: currently a full-scan approach.
-Consider staging new dates since the max date per host or globally.

-Verdict: Pass with incremental/performance caveat.
+  - This is a valid incremental pattern for appending new days.
+- Minor suggestions:
+  - Filter out NULL event_time and NULL host or COALESCE host to avoid violating NOT NULL constraint and to reduce casts.

 7) Reduced Host Fact Array DDL
-What’s good:
+- What’s good:
-- Schema matches the requirement: month DATE, host TEXT, hit_array INT[], unique_visitors INT[].
+  - month DATE + host TEXT + hit_array INT[] + unique_visitors INT[] with PK (month, host) matches the spec.
-- Primary key on (month, host) is correct.

-Verdict: Pass.
+  - Arrays as day-ordered sequences across the calendar of the month is right.

 8) Reduced Host Fact Array Implementation
-What’s good:
+- What’s good:
-- Correct monthly calendar generation per host and month via generate_series.
-- Correct daily aggregation of hits and unique visitors.
-- Arrays are built day-ordered and fill missing days with zeros via COALESCE.
+  - Proper month_host seed, complete day calendar via generate_series, left join to daily, and array_agg ordered by day.
-- Upsert logic is correct and idempotent.
+  - Upsert strategy is solid; recomputing full months is fine for homework.

-Areas to improve:
-- This only generates rows for months where events exist (month_host is derived from events).
-If you ever need months without activity but want an explicit zero-array, you’ll need a host-month base table or a full calendar joined to known hosts.
-- Consider indexes on events(host, event_time) and events(host, user_id, event_time) if data volume is large.

-Verdict: Pass.
+- Suggestions:
+  - For very large datasets, consider limiting to months impacted by new data (e.g., current open month or since max(month) in target).
+  - COUNT(DISTINCT e.user_id) will ignore NULLs, which is typically desired; if you want to treat unknown visitors as a segment, COALESCE before counting.

-General notes and best practices
+General style and best practices
-- Consistent naming: The prompts reference nba_game_details and web_events; your code uses game_details and events.
-If this is just environmental naming, please call it out in your submission so we can align expectations.
-- Data types:
-  • user_id should be BIGINT.
-  • For all bitmasks, prefer BIGINT and include month_start in the key or structure to prevent cross-month collisions.
-- Performance:
-  • The array merge pattern with unnest + DISTINCT works but can be expensive at scale.
-Consider incremental loads by date partitions (e.g., only load max_date+1 through today) with a small staging table.
-  • Add indexes: devices(device_id), events(device_id), events(host), events(user_id), events(event_time) depending on access patterns.
-- SQL linting/readability:
-  • Your formatting and comments are solid.
-Nice job using comments to explain intentions.

-Summary against the 8 prompts:
-- 1) Dedup: Pass (minor robustness issues).
-- 2) User devices DDL: Pass (change user_id to BIGINT).
-- 3) User devices implementation: Pass (incrementality/perf).
-- 4) User devices int datelist: Needs correction (missing month partition).
-- 5) Hosts DDL: Pass.
-- 6) Hosts implementation: Pass (incrementality/perf).
-- 7) Reduced host fact DDL: Pass.
-- 8) Reduced host fact implementation: Pass.

-You’ve addressed 7/8 prompts, with one substantive issue on the int datelist monthly partitioning and one datatype mismatch.

-If anything in my review assumptions is off (e.g., your environment truly uses game_details/events instead of nba_game_details/web_events, or you have separate monthly tables I didn’t see), please reply with:
+- Comments: You added helpful comments; nice job.
+You can prune commented-out DDL for source tables in final deliverables to reduce noise, or clearly separate “reference DDL” from “solution DDL”.
+- Types: Prefer BIGINT for IDs, TIMESTAMPTZ for event times when possible.
+- Determinism: Add final tiebreakers to ORDER BY in window functions.
+- Safety: Always guard casts from TEXT to timestamp/int with WHERE filters or CASE expressions.

+If something in my setup is off
+- Please confirm your target warehouse (e.g., Postgres vs. Snowflake/BigQuery).
+Your SQL uses Postgres-specific features (arrays, generate_series, make_interval).
+If you’re on another platform, I can help translate.
-- Exact source table names and sample DDL for nba_game_details/web_events/devices in your environment.
+- Share whether source columns like event_time are actually TEXT or TIMESTAMP/TIMESTAMPTZ in your environment.
-- Your intended design for storing monthly bitmasks (per-month table vs. single column).
-- Any constraints around null user_id handling (whether 0 is the agreed convention).
+- Clarify whether devices.browser_type and events.host can be NULL in real data.
+- Confirm whether the expectation for datelist_int is explicitly “per month.”
+If yes, choose Option A (monthly cumulated table) or Option B (derived monthly fact) and I’ll help you refactor the minimal set of statements.

+Summary
+- Strong coverage of all 8 prompts with good array handling and upsert patterns.
+- Biggest blocker to full correctness: datelist_int must be computed per month and keyed accordingly.
+Also tighten parsing for basketball minutes and null handling in your upserts.
+- With the monthly fix for datelist_int and safer minutes parsing, this would be an A-level submission.

 FINAL GRADE:
 {